Table of Contents

 When to Use: Quote Vs Estimate

-In other situations, a written contract is unnecessary, mainly when the amount of labour involved is little.
-For example, a quick estimate may suffice for a project that can be finished in a few hours or days with little resource consumption and additional costs.
+In other situations, a written contract is unnecessary, mainly when the certain amount of labor involved is little.
+For example, when a client asks, a quick estimate may suffice for a project that can be finished in a few hours or days with little resource consumption and additional costs.

-However, a quote may be recommended for more significant projects since it itemises your costs.
+However, a quote may be recommended for more significant projects since it itemizes your costs.
+This can avoid disputes.

 The key differences between estimates and quotes are that a quotation may be legally enforced.